vanessa-kang/tp/docs/DeveloperGuide.md

 * prefers using desktop or laptop instead of other electronic devices

 __Value proposition:__
 Provides NUS undergraduates with a platform to keep track of their academic progress and explore other possibilities with the plethora of modules available.
+In addition, provides NUS undergraduates with an avenue to have an automatic calculation of their scores and receive information regarding the use of their Satisfactory / Unsatisfactory options.

 ### User stories